VenkatappanS/Vehicle-Inspection-App/README.md

 npm install
 node server.js

+---

 ### Future Work
-Role-based access (inspector, admin)

-Assigning tasks from admin dashboard
+Role-Based Access Control: Implement distinct roles for inspectors and administrators with varying permissions.

+Task Assignment: Develop an admin dashboard to assign inspection tasks to specific inspectors.

-Email notifications with reports
+Email Notifications: Integrate functionality to send email notifications with attached reports.

-Hosting on Vercel / Render
+Application Hosting: Deploy the application on cloud platforms such as Vercel or Render for broader accessibility.